What do midwives do?

 What happens if something goes wrong?

 Midwives are trained extensively in what is normal in pregnancy and birth, and to recognize what is not.
 Dealing with obstetrical emergencies is part of our comprehensive training, and is reviewed frequently as mandated by our College.
 Our scope of practice is outlined in the College of Midwives document called “Indications for Mandatory Discussion, Consultations, and Transfers of Care”, and we are guided by this document as to when to consult with our physician colleagues.
-Depending on the seriousness or urgency of the problem, midwives will at times refer women or infants to either their family physician or to a specialist obstetrician or paediatrician.
+Depending on the seriousness or urgency of the problem, midwives will at times refer women or infants to either their family physician or to a specialist obstetrician or pediatrician.

 How long do I see the midwife after the baby is born?

 Midwives continue to provide care to women and their babies for 6 weeks following the birth.
-At the final visit a summary letter will be prepared for your family doctor and/or specialist who will be taking over care of you and your baby.
+At the final visit, a summary letter will be prepared for your family doctor and/or specialist who will be taking over care of you and your baby.
 It will provide detailed information on the progress of baby’s growth since birth, comment on feeding patterns, developmental milestones, and share test results.
 The last visit is also a time to review contraception and provide well woman care